marianelia-g/se_project_aroundtheus/README.md

 # Project 3: Around The U.S.

 This is the third project of the Software Engineering program at TripleTen.
-It was created using HTML and CSS, based on the Figma design brief.
+This website was created using HTML, CSS, and JavaScript based on the Figma design brief.

+This webpage features a responsive web designs for popular screen sizes.
+A 3x2 card grid layout is available for large to medium screen widths.For users who prefer smaller screens like smartphones and tablets, a mobile layout is available with a 2x3 or 1x6 card grid with a vertical profile header.

 ### Project features

 - Semantic HTML5
 - CSS Flexbox and grid layout
+- JavaScript
 - A responsive design for popular screen sizes
 - Media queries
 - Figma based designs